-YES NO Are there any damaged building materials or debris at the location?
-Examples of damaged materials include the following: Flakey Paint Chips The state of the Loose Plaster/Drywall Broken and/or Loose Floor Tiles Exposed Pipe Insulation VISIBLE Mold (See additional measures below) YES NO Will any additional building materials be disturbed by production during prep, filming and/or strike?
-Disturbance includes the following: Drilling/NailingSanding ■ Demo/Removal ■ Rigging ver to either of the above questions is "YES", then these materials should be samı pled b y an environmental consultant to determine whether asbestos or lead is present.
-YES NO TES INO Did any of the materials tested come back positive for asbestos or lead?
-Did any of the materials tested come back positive for aspestos of lead?
+YES NO A sea the control of the second health to the second health and the second health and the second health and the Are there any damaged building materials or debris at the location?
+Examples of damaged materials include the following: Flakey Paint Chips Loose Plaster/Drywall Declaration Title Broken Floor Tiles Exposed Pipe Insulation VISIBLE Mold (See additional measures below) YES NO Will any additional building materials be disturbed by production during prep, filming and/or strike?
+Disturbance includes the following: Drilling/NailingSanding Demo/RemovalRigging ver to either of the above questions is "YES", then these materials should be samı pled b y an environmental consultant to determine whether asbestos or lead is present.
+YES NO ILS NO Did any of the materials tested come back positive for asbestos or lead? blu any of the materials tested come back positive for aspestos of lead?
 If this answer to the above question is YES, a licensed abatement contractor should be contracted to mitigate the hazard.
-This may include the following: Complete or Partial Abatement/Removal Sealing/Encapsulating the Damaged Surface/Material Isolating the Area Following the cleanup, a third-party environmental consultant should provide clearance sampling to verify that the work area is safe for re-entry.
+This may include the following: Complete or Partial Abatement/Removal Sealing/Encapsulating the Damaged Surface/Material Isolating the Area the cleanup, a third-party environmental consultant should provide clearance to verify that the work area is safe for re-entry.
 Please note that clearance sampling for lead abatement should only consist of air sampling unless minors will be present .
 If minors will be present, then wipe sampling should be performed.
-VISIBLE MOLD During the building materials survey by the environmental consultant, a notation should be made in the report as to whether there's visible mold in the building.
-Air samples for mold shou ıld no t be collected.
+VISIBLE MOLD Duri ng the e building materials survey by the environmental consultant, a notation should be made in the report as to whether there's visible mold in the building.
+Air samples for mold should not be collected.
 If visible mold is present, any water leaks should be repaired, and the visible mold should be removed by an abatement company.
 The confirmation of abat emen t shall consist of a subsequent visual inspection.
-If +or ting : and/or mitigation is performed all reports should be forwarded to your production and/or mitigation is performed, all reports should be forwarded to your production resentative and posted on location safety representative and posted on location.
+If +or tina a and/or mitigation is performed all reports should be forwarded to your areduction and/or mitigation is performed, all reports should be forwarded to your production safety representative and posted on location.